JonHurst/aims-convert/docs/installation.rst

 The graphical interface can be installed by downloading from https://hursts.org.uk/shiv/aimsgui.pyw and copying to a location of your choosing.
-If you need to deal with rosters downloaded before the easyJet’s July 2024 AIMS update, you can use version 1.2 which is available to download at https://hursts.org.uk/shiv/aimsgui-1.2.pyw.
+If you need to deal with rosters downloaded before easyJet’s July 2024 AIMS update, you can use version 1.2 which is available to download at https://hursts.org.uk/shiv/aimsgui-1.2.pyw.